STEP INTO A WORLD SHAPED BY THE SEA, STORIES, AND CENTURIES OF EXCHANGE

-Nestled in the heart of Jeddah’s UNESCO-listed historic district of Al Balad, the Red Sea Museum reimagines the landmark Bab Al Bunt building as a living center of cultural exchange.
+Nestled in the UNESCO-listed Historic Jeddah, the Red Sea Museum reimagines the landmark Bab Al Bunt building as a living center of cultural exchange.
 Once a gateway for pilgrims, merchants, and explorers, it now anchors a new journey: one that celebrates the shared stories, biodiversity, and enduring spirit of the Red Sea and its people.

 What We Do